 Sydney continued to fight with the 1st Battalion, Devonshire Regiment throughout the Second Boer War.
-On 8 September 1900, by this time a Lance Corporal, he was reported as “slightly wounded” at Lydenburg, whilst taking the town from Boer forces.
+On 8 September 1900, by this time a Lance Corporal, he was reported as “slightly wounded” at Lydenburg, whilst taking the town from Boer forces (see below for more details).
 Sydney was awarded the following clasps:

 - Defence of Ladysmith;